At a Glance

 With 2 locations in New Milford and Jersey City, New Jersey, The French American Academy serves students from Pre-K2 through Middle School.

-The Statue of Liberty is 2 miles away from our Jersey City campus and 10 miles from our New Milford campus.
+The Statue of Liberty is 2 miles away from our Jersey City school and 10 miles from our New Milford school.

 The French American Academy is proud of our proximity to the Statue of Liberty since it was a gift from France to America, a symbol of wisdom, freedom – beacon of hope for a bright future.
 The Statue of Liberty reflects the special relationship between the two countries, and beyond this, the universalism of our mission.